-Nothing can rival the idea of having brunch, cocktail hour or a BBQ party with your close friends and family.
+Nothing can rival the idea of having brunch, cocktail hour, or a BBQ party with your close friends and family.
 With that, you'll be happy to know that it's much easier to plan and host an outdoor party instead of a formal dinner inside your house.
-For one, it’s easier to clean up after the party because it's outdoors and disposables are easy to throw.
+It's easier to clean up after the party because it's outdoors and disposables are easy to throw.

 Timber or steel posts can be installed to support shade sails.
 Opt for free-standing umbrellas that are more flexible.
 If your garden has a pergola, drape a canopy over it and weigh it down with table weights or affix it to a tree.
 In any case, clean and prepare your living area if you need to transfer at the first sign of rain.

 Keep your guests comfortable by offering portable food and beverage stations.
-Mobile bar carts are perfect for keeping drinks handy and you won't need to keep serving your guests one by one, plus it's easy to move it indoors when you're rushing to clear everything when it rains.
+Mobile bar carts are perfect for keeping drinks handy, and you won't need to continue serving your guests one by one, plus it's easy to move it indoors when you're rushing to clear everything when it rains.

 If you have many guests coming over, plan a space that allows guests to move around comfortably.
 Make it accessible for everyone by allowing at least 4 feet of clearance between furniture.
 If necessary, take out a few furniture from indoors for additional seating.
 Place a mat or an outdoor rug on your lawn to protect it from moisture.
-Add small side tables and use space saving or multifunctional furniture to avoid cramping your garden.
+Add small side tables and use space-saving or multifunctional furniture to avoid cramping your garden.

 Before the party, clean and dump any stale water in your garden to avoid mosquito breeding.
 A few electric fans should also keep away the pesky bugs.
 Place some natural mosquito-repelling plants in your gardens like citronella or mint.
 Otherwise, you can provide your guests with some mosquito-repellant wipes.